publiccodeyml/publiccode.yml/governance/procedure-proposing-changes-and-voting.md

 ### Results of the vote and implementation of the changes

-After a week from the vote has passed, the Chair formally announces the results.
+After the voting session ends, the results are announced.

 The Maintainers act accordingly to reflect the changes on GitHub and proceed to queue the changes in the next release cycle.